-When you wake up with an upset stomach or a stuffy nose, is your first thought "Oh no," or do you think it's okay to take a sick day even when you aren't ill?
+When you wake up with an upset stomach or a stuffy nose, are you someone who thinks "Oh no. I don't want to call in sick."
+Alternatively, maybe you're one of those people who feels that it's okay to take a sick day even when you aren't ill.
 If you are a member of the first camp, you may be underutilizing your sick days, but if you count yourself among the second, you may be misusing them.

 5 Good Reasons to Call in Sick

-- You Have an Illness That Might Be Contagious: If you suspect you have something that your coworkers could catch, stay home until you are better or know for sure that you have an illness that isn't contagious.
+- You Have an Illness That Might Be Contagious: If you suspect your coworkers could catch your illness, stay home until you are better or know for sure that what you have isn't contagious.
 For example, if you are throwing up or have diarrhea, you could have a stomach virus.
-The sudden onset of symptoms like fever, chills, and body aches, could be symptoms of the flu.
-That is something that can spread through a workplace like a wildfire and take down everything in its path.
-If your eyes are red, swollen, and crusty, you may have conjunctivitis—also known as pink eye—which is highly communicable.
-A severe sore throat with swollen glands is a symptom of strep throat.
-It can be spread to coworkers.
+The sudden onset of symptoms like fever, chills, and body aches, could mean you have the flu.
+Both a stomach virus and the flu can spread through a workplace like a wildfire, taking down everything in its path.
+If your eyes are red, swollen, and crusty, you may have conjunctivitis—also known as pink eye—which is highly infectious.
+A severe sore throat with swollen glands is a symptom of strep throat and you can spread it to your coworkers.

-- You Have a Fever: You will get a fever if you are fighting an infection.
-Not only is it a symptom of a contagious illness, it will also keep you from being able to work efficiently.
-You will likely also be very tired.
-Go to the doctor to find out if you need an antibiotic.
-Whether or not you do, get plenty of rest.
+- You Have a Fever: You will get a fever when fighting an infection.
+Not only is it a symptom of a contagious illness, but it will make you tired and keep you from being able to work efficiently.
+Go to the doctor to find out if an antibiotic is necessary.
+Also, get plenty of rest.

-- You Have a Rash: A rash can be very uncomfortable and some rashes are communicable.
-Until you know its cause of a rash, avoid contact with other people.
-If you know it isn't contagious, you can go back to work, but don't be surprised it your coworkers are concerned.
-While you don't have to go until detail, you can inform them they can't catch it.
-If your rash is itchy, scratching it is going to be very off-putting, so try to take care of that in private.
+- You Have a Rash: In addition to rashes making you extremely uncomfortable, some are also communicable.
+Until you know the cause, avoid contact with other people.
+If you find out it isn't contagious, go back to work, but don't be surprised if your coworkers keep their distance.
+While you don't have to go until detail, inform them they can't catch it.
+Don't forget to mind your manners and relieve any itchiness in private.

 - You Are in Significant Pain: Headaches, injuries, sprains, broken bones, and other problems can cause severe or significant pain.
 After you have taken the proper measures to make sure nothing that can endanger your overall health is causing it, you can go to work if you choose.
 Realize, however, that that you may not be able to operate at your peak performance and pain medication will compound that problem.
-You will benefit from rest.
+Rest is beneficial.

-- You Have a Common Cold: Whether or not you should call in sick because you have a cold depends on its severity.
-If you are rapidly emptying boxes of tissues and have an uncontrollable cough, you've got a pretty bad cold.
-You will have trouble concentrating and will likely spread germs to others.
-If your cold is not that severe and you must go to work, wash your hands frequently and keep your phone and computer germ-free by wiping them down with alcohol wipes if others use them.
+- You Have a Common Cold: Whether or not to call in sick because you have a cold depends on its severity.
+A case of the sniffles isn't a good reason to take the day off, but if you are rapidly emptying boxes of tissues and have an uncontrollable cough, your cold is pretty bad.
+It can cause problems with concentration and can spread to others in your workplace.
+If you decide to go to work, wash your hands frequently and keep your phone and computer germ-free by wiping them down with alcohol wipes if others share them.
 If your coworkers keep their distance, don't be offended.
 It may not be the garlic dill you had with lunch, but instead their fear of catching what you have.

-If you have a serious illness that requires taking time off from work, you may be able to use the Family and Medical Leave Act (FMLA).
+The need for extended absence due to a more severe illness may qualify you for the Family and Medical Leave Act (FMLA).
 It allows eligible workers to take up to 12 weeks off from work.
-Your employer doesn't have to pay you for this time—unless you live in as state that has its own family and medical leave law that requires it to—but the organization must allow you to return to your position or a similar one when your leave ends.
+According to the FMLA, your employer doesn't have to pay you for this time— a state law may require that it does—but the organization must allow you to return to your position or a similar one when your leave ends.

 5 Bad Excuses for Taking a Sick Day

-- You Have a Previous Engagement: If you know in advance about something you need to attend—for example an event at your child's school or an appointment—use your personal or vacation time.
+- A Previous Engagement: If you know in advance about something you need to attend—for example, an event at your child's school or an appointment—use your personal or vacation time.

-- You'd Rather Go to the Beach: When you wake up and the sun is shining, your thoughts may turn to sand and surf.
-It's unfair to leave your colleagues in the lurch so you can have a day basking in the sun.
+- A Beach Day: When you wake up on a hot summer day, your thoughts may turn to sand and surf.
+It's unfair to leave your colleagues in the lurch to have a day basking in the sun.
 Plan your trip to the beach ahead of time and request a vacation or personal day.

 - You Are Tired: Did you stay up too late?
-Unless you are feeling really sick, that isn't a good enough reason to take the day off.
+That isn't a good enough reason to take the day off.
 Suck it up and head to work.
 Take a quick nap during your lunch hour and plan to go to bed earlier that night.

-- You Have to Observe a Religious Holiday: Title VII of the Civil Rights Act of 1964 requires employers with over 15 employees to allow their workers to take time off for religious observance unless it causes the organization undue hardship.
+- Religious Observance: Title VII of the Civil Rights Act of 1964 requires employers with over 15 employees to allow their workers to take time off for religious observance unless it causes undue hardship to the organization.
 This absence should come out of your personal or vacation time.